Fokke-/bartender.js/README.md

 - `float` - The bar will slide in and float over the content.
 - `push` - The bar will slide in, and the content wrap will be pushed away from the bar.
-- `reveal` - Content wrap will be pushed away, revealing the bar underneath

 ##### overlay